 Chloe’s son was born in 2018 and was under NICU care.
 Chloe learnt first hand what it was like as an overwhelmed mother of a poorly baby.

 Chloe has experience of supporting many parents with feeding concerns including expressing, tongue tie, mastitis, nipple shields and food allergies.
 Chloe joined No Milk Like Mama’s® in 2020 offering support to new parents.
-Chloe has completed training to becoming a Certified Breastfeeding Specialist and is sitting her IBCLC exam this year.
+Chloe completed training to becoming a Certified Breastfeeding Specialist and qualified as an IBCLC Lactation Consultant in 2021.

 ‘I want to support any new family with their feeding and bonding goals with their babies.’